-Theory of Knowledge is a compulsory part of the IB Diploma which is taught through one double period each week in Grade 11 and 12.
-Through the Theory of Knowledge course we aim to engage our students in critical thinking and enquiring into the process of knowing, rather than learning a specific body of knowledge.
-As a core component of the Diploma Programme, the ToK course references all subjects and asks students to consider how we know what we claim to know in these subjects.
+Theory of Knowledge is a compulsory part of the IB Diploma, taught through two double periods per week in Grade 11 and one double period per week in Grade 12.
+Through the Theory of Knowledge course, we aim to engage our students in critical thinking and inquiring into generating and justifying knowledge claims rather than learning a specific body of knowledge.
+As a core component of the Diploma Programme, the ToK course references all subjects and asks students to consider how they know what we claim to know in these subjects and beyond.

-We ask our students to analyse knowledge claims by asking questions that relate to the generation, justification and use of knowledge.
-By using real-life examples as frameworks for this, they are encouraged to make connections between their classroom experiences and life beyond.
+We ask our students to analyse knowledge claims by posing questions that relate to the generation, justification and use of knowledge.
+It is divided into broad Themes such as Knowledge and Language, Knowledge and Technology, and units on Areas of Knowledge which mirror many other subjects that make up the Diploma Program.
+In this way, and using real-life examples as the framework for such enquiries, students are encouraged to connect their classroom experiences and life beyond.

 Wellbeing Education (We)

-Fundamental to these aims is the belief that we are part of a wider community.
-The whole curriculum is designed to link learning to life outside school and make connections between subjects and cross-curricular themes and dimensions.
-Utmost is our aim of providing a secure environment through which students can explore life issues with openness and confidence.
+The whole curriculum is designed to link learning to life outside school.
+Utmost is our aim to provide a secure environment through which students can explore life issues with openness and confidence.

-At SJI International we have developed our own unique curriculum that puts into practice our school mission: Enabling students, within a Lasallian community, to learn how to learn and to learn how to live, empowering them to become people of integrity and people for others.
-Units reflect wider commitments and activities are assigned to each grade so that each unit is purposeful.
+At SJI International, we have developed our unique curriculum that puts into practice our school mission: Enabling students within a Lasallian community to learn how to learn and to learn how to live, empowering them to become people of integrity and people for others.
+Units reflect wider commitments, and activities are assigned to each grade so that each unit is purposeful.
 These units are divided into four key areas: Learning to Learn, Learning to Live, Character Education and Service.